Handling Complaints

 - show evidence

-- call relevant witnesses (with good notice)
+- call relevant witnesses (with appropriate advance notice)

 - respond to any information given by witnesses

-The registrant’s companion should be allowed to:
+The practitioner’s companion shall be allowed to:

 - support their case